 Try a simple reset of your Smart TV and router before moving on to more complicated fixes.
 If you’re having trouble loading YouTube TV, try performing a power cycle to clear the cache and remove unnecessary files.
 Restart your router, TV, and modem by unplugging them for 5 to 10 minutes.

 - Using a socket wrench, remove the power cord from the outlet socket.
-Do not turn off your Samsung device using the remote control or the power button on the device.
+Do not turn off your Samsung device using the remote control or the power button.

-- Unplug all connected electronics, such as the TV, Router, and modem, from the wall.
+- Unplug all connected electronics from the wall, such as the TV, Router, and modem.

 - Wait a few minutes before continuing.